radanskoric/radanskoric.github.io/_posts/2025-09-10-rails-world-from-first-time-speaker-perspective.markdown

 - They're dropping system tests: they removed 180 system tests from Hey, and reduced it to just 10 smoke tests.
 Since then they have not seen a single bug get to production that would have been caught by the removed tests.
 So, going forward, Rails will not suggest system tests by default in its generators.
 The framework is still there, and you can use just as before, but it's no longer suggested.
 This one is likely to be a controversial decision.
 - Support for Local CI running.
 Due to much better hardware in local machines it's very feasible to just run CI tests locally.
 The only thing you need to make sure is that tests were actually run.
 So Rails is getting a DSL for configuring local CI runs with signoff supported using [github signoff](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/managing-repository-settings/managing-the-commit-signoff-policy-for-your-repository#about-commit-signoffs){:target="_blank"}.

 What followed felt a bit like a side presentation: installing Omarchy on a brand new Framework desktop.
-David started installation with a stopwatch and talked about his experience of leaving Mac, going to Ubuntu, finding Typecraft videos on Hyperland and tumbling down that rabbit hole.
-He was interrupted by the installation finishing 4:45 and moved on to giving a tour of Omarchy.
+David started installation with a stopwatch and talked about his experience of leaving Mac, going to Ubuntu, finding Typecraft videos on Hyprland and tumbling down that rabbit hole.
+He was interrupted by the installation finishing in 4:45 and moved on to giving a tour of Omarchy.

-The rest of the talk was mostly about 37Signals taking a stab at the problem of edge computing for their new product Fizzy.
+The rest of the talk was mostly about 37signals taking a stab at the problem of edge computing for their new product Fizzy.
 He gave a taste of what they're doing but I'll say a bit more about that in my comments on the next two talks I went to.

 Overall, the talk was about adding more stuff but have it all aimed at needing less: more local development, more out of the box setup, less moving parts with more functionality.
 I personally like this direction a lot.